alfredomartinezjr/wosostats/resources/definitions.md

 ![](http://i.imgur.com/PvF7S21.png)

-**Dispossessing through a steal** - `dispossess`, `dis`
+**Dispossessing the opponent** - `dispossess`, `dis`

-When a defender wins the ball without the possessing player having had a chance to take on the player or get rid of the ball.
-Usually the result of a defender sneaking up on a player from behind.
+When a defender dispossesses the possessing player without the possessing player having had a chance to take on the player or get rid of the ball.
+This is meant to encompass moments when a defender dispossesses a possessing player without having gone in for a tackle, such as sneaking up from behind to steal the ball, stepping up to knock away the ball, or stepping up to take possession while a player is being challenged or pressured by someone else.

-When a defender steps up to win a ball that the possessing player, usually under pressure, gives away due to a bad touch.

 **Pressuring an opponent** - `pressured`, `p`